Disc Golf in Central Oregon

 Disc Golf in Sunriver, Oregon

-If you’re looking to get a game in around Sunriver, your best bet is to play the nine-hole, par-27 course at the Sunriver Homeowners Aquatic & Recreation Center (better known as the SHARC).
+If you’re looking to get in a game in Sunriver, your best bet is to play the nine-hole, par-27 course at the Sunriver Homeowners Aquatic & Recreation Center (better known as the SHARC).

-Before we get to the course: No, you don’t need to be a resident, or even a guest at Sunriver Resort, to play disc golf at the SHARC course.
-It is free to play (putters and mid-range discs can be rented for $5), but the SHARC only asks that all players check in at its front desk before hitting the course.
+Before we get to the course: No, you don’t need to be a resident or even a guest at Sunriver Resort, to play disc golf at the SHARC course.
+It is free for all to play (putters and mid-range discs can be rented, too).
+SHARC only asks that all players check in at its front desk before hitting the course.

 What about the course itself?
-Sitting behind the SHARC building, the nine-hole course offers some elevation change and heads into a wooded area along the way.
+Sitting behind the SHARC building, the nine-hole course offers some elevation change and heads into a wooded area.
 With just nine holes, the course is suited to beginners and families, while more seasoned players can try new trick shots and brush up their skills.

 Map of the SHARC Disc Golf Course